paramphy/Area-inside-polygon/README.md

 # Area-inside-polygon
- Let's the user draw a polygon on a image and determines the area inside the polygon.
+ Let the user draw a polygon on an image and determine the area inside the polygon.
 # Usage

 ```